nandforge369/Nhl_Analytics/README.md

 <img width="301" height="561" alt="image" src="https://github.com/user-attachments/assets/1e0bc55e-8156-4a2b-ab9c-4a531b7b9ac9" /></br>

-There are SQLs written in app.py file which connects to the DB and provides the result in the corresponding dashboard.
-The user can navigate at their will and edge scenarios like no input or data not found are also handled so things work as expected as well for such cases.
 |Side bar               |Description|
 | :------------------: | :----------------------------------------------------------------------------------------------------------------------------------: |
 | Home               | Brief summary of the NHL games with data paramenters teams, players, games, goals, and leaders.                                    |